 The state of Wisconsin requires mortgage foreclosures to be handled through the courts, according to a prescribed process.
 This is referred to as a judicial foreclosure.
 Any lien holder (not just a mortgage holder) has the right to force a judicial sheriff's sale.

 Wisconsin law provides protections to members of the national guard or state defense force who are ordered into state active duty for 30 days or more.
 Wis.
 Stat. § 321.62(1)(b).Among other protections, the lender cannot foreclose during or within 90 days after the service member's period of state active duty, unless a court ordered the foreclosure before the beginning of the service member's period of state active duty, and approves the foreclosure after it occurs.
 Wis.
 Stat. § 321.62(12).

 This protection applies to mortgages taken out prior to active duty.
-(Keep in mind there is also a federal law, the Service Members Civil Relief Act, which provides protections to military service members who are facing foreclosure.)
+Also, there is a federal law, the Service Members Civil Relief Act, which provides protections to military service members who are facing foreclosure.

 High Risk Mortgage Protections

-Wisconsin allows both.
+Wisconsin allows both a mortgage and a deed of trust.
 The differences between a mortgage and a deed of trust affects homeowners only when foreclosure becomes an issue.
-The primary difference is that a mortgage foreclosure must go through the courts.
-A Deed of Trust does not.
+The primary difference is that a mortgage foreclosure must go through the courts, while a Deed of Trust does not.
 However, because Wisconsin is a judiciary state, all foreclosure proceedings must go through the courts so the difference here is small.
-However, it is important to note that some lenders prefer Deed of Trust agreements vs a mortgage because foreclosure is often faster and easier from their side of the process.
+It is important to note that some lenders prefer Deed of Trust agreements versus a mortgage because a foreclosure is often faster and easier from their side of the process.
 If you are unsure about which one you have, look at your loan documents, contact your mortgage servicer or go to your local land records office to find out.
 In Wisconsin, foreclosure will have to go through the courts, regardless of which type of loan agreement you have in place.